hciclassics/hciclassics.github.io/DevelopmentGuide.md

 - `<div class='panel-footer'>` A footer for the panel **(optional)**

 <sup>1</sup> Note that technically speaking, `<style>` tags are not allowed to be in the `<body>`, but all browsers allow it, and it is common practice

+## Device Scaling

+Columns should use `sm` sizing.
+This means that only extra small screens, such as phones, stack content.
+Tablets and desktops should use the same layout.